Hcagil/CoffeeShop/hayrullah.cagil.coffee.shop.application/README.txt

-- Class files are in src folder
+- Java files are in src folder